 Why Startups and SMBs Should Consider Fractional Sales Management

 Startups should consider fractional sales management hires because it provides hiring flexibility, frees up Founder time, helps solve immediate problems, and will drive in new revenue.
 It’s hard to imagine a more impactful fractional hire at an early stage B2B startup.
 Not only will they improve the sales team performance while they’re contracted for an engagement, after they leave, the habits they built, coaching they provided, and processes they put in place should have a lasting impact.
-There are other sales job titles that can also work for fractional roles like fractional SDR, fractional AE, and fractional sales enablement.
+There are other sales job titles that can also work for fractional roles like fractional SDR, fractional AE, fractional CRO, fractional VP of Sales, and fractional sales enablement.